alex-karpenko/git-events-runner/docs/guides/config.md

 level is warning.
 Using this parameter, you can change log level.

+### otlp

+This section describes OpenTelemetry configuration.
+If `otlp.enabled` is `true` then `otlp.endpoint` should point to the OpenTelemetry collector endpoint.

 ### leaderLease

 This section declares the parameters of using Lease resource to manage leader elections.
 There are two parameters: